 Scotland’s exports such as it’s whisky, tweed and tartan are well-known worldwide as is the poetry of Robbie Burns and some of the more modern exports such as Ian Rankin’s detective novels.
 There are many whiskey distilleries to visit, both large and small and they all welcome visitors with open arms.
 Glasgow and Edinburgh have some wonderful museums and art galleries to visit such as Glasgow’s Kelvingrove and Edinburgh’s National Portrait Gallery.
-Both cultural cities have lots to offer any visitor such as the designer shops, world class restaurants, Edinburgh Castle, a buzzing nightlife and the annual International Edinburgh Festival and the Edinburgh International Book Festival.
+Both cultural cities have lots to offer any visitor such as the designer shops, world class restaurants, Edinburgh Castle, a buzzing nightlife, the annual International Edinburgh Festival and the Edinburgh International Book Festival.

 At last Scotland has shaken off it’s reputation for deep fried food (although you can still find some if you’re keen!) and replaced it with restaurants of international standing such as Paul Kitching’s 21212, Martin Wishart and Tom Kitchin.
 Local produce is now used to it’s full advantage and you will find yourself eating home grown organic vegetables with beef and venison reared in the fields nearby and fresh seafood caught that day.